Coryf65/Async-C-Sharp/README.md

 	- Thread Pooling, Run on a background thread, begin / end pattern
 	- Signaling, a token

+4. Tasks

+	- A Promise of work happening Async
+	- some benefits include...
+		- Auto-Tuning the ThreadPool
+		- not needing to handle the pool or start threads
+		- more control (Status, return values, cancellation, exception handling, custom scheduling, and continuation)
+	- Explicit use of class Task, and Task<TResult>
+	- Taskfactory
+	- <object>.OperationAsync, new pattern

 ### What is dangerous about threading?

 - Shared and / or mutable state